philipp-schwarz/fastdoc/README.md

 I wanted something that is no effort to learn and use.
 Written in 100 lines of code alongside with 100 words of documentation.

-## Wy is Fastdoc not documented with Fastdoc?
+## Why is Fastdoc not documented with Fastdoc?

 Fastdoc is made for big projects, but Fastdoc itself is not a big project.